abpanic/Mastering-JavaScript/README.md

 ### Code Editor

 We can write our codes on the browser console, but it won't be for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this Masterings of JavaScript challenge, we will be using Visual Studio Code.
+In this Mastering JavaScript challenge, we will be using Visual Studio Code.

 #### Installing Visual Studio Code